I remember it like it was yesterday…

 Three days later Luis emailed to say he had a buyer for 4,000 euros more than our ask.

 I didn’t set out to be a property investor.
-I made my first real estate purchase at age 25 when I married my first husband.
-That was a starter rowhome in northern Baltimore City.
+I made my first real estate purchase when I married my first husband at age 25, a starter rowhome in northern Baltimore City.
 We traded up two years later for a 100-year-old Craftsman in New Freedom, Pennsylvania.
+When my first husband and I divorced, I returned to Baltimore where I bought a three-bedroom brick home with mature gardens and a big backyard for my daughter.

 Then I met Lief Simon.
 Nothing about his approach to buying real estate was accidental.

 Lief had made his first property investment a few years earlier.
 He’d taken a $5,000 gift and turned it into $150,000 profit.
-The buy was in Ravenswood, an up-and-coming northside Chicago neighborhood of middle-class office workers and first-generation Latino immigrants.

-Here, after months of searching and take-no-prisoner negotiations, Lief put together a deal that allowed him to make the buy with but $5,000 cash.
 The asset was a building configured as three two-bedroom flats.
 Lief lived in one apartment and rented out the other two.
 The rents generated enough income to cover the mortgage payment.
 When he sold two years later, Lief walked away with $150,000 after all expenses.

 Next step in Lief’s plan was to diversify abroad.
 That’s how he came to be in Ireland, where he and I met on a tour I’d sponsored and sold to readers of my International Living magazine.
 Turned out, Lief was a lifetime subscriber.
+I used the trip as a chance to scout locations for the EU office I was to open for my partners at Agora, the publishing company behind International Living.
+Lief was searching for his next property play.

 Within three months of the trip, Lief and I were engaged.
 A month later we were married.
 The month after that we moved together to Waterford.
 Now we needed a place to live.

-Lief’s $150,000 profits from his three-flat in Chicago combined with the $50,000 I made selling my home in Baltimore funded our first joint property purchase.
 Lahardan House was another home run.
-It was our charming and beloved family home for five years then, thanks to the Celtic Tiger timing, returned us four times our money when we sold.
+It was our charming and beloved family home for five years then, thanks to the Celtic Tiger timing, returned us five times our money when we sold.

-That return made possible the purchase of an apartment in Paris that we own still.
-That property has been both a home base and a short- and long-term rental and, according to the website of French notaires who track and report values, is now worth two-and-a-half times what we paid for it.
+This property has been both a home base and a short- and long-term rental and, according to the website of French notaires who track and report values, is now worth two-and-a-half times what we paid for it.

 And so we’ve continued over three decades, converting profits from one buy into a next investment.

-In all, Lief and I have made 57 property purchases across 24 markets over 30 years.
 Nineteen times we’ve returned 200% or more, including from that townhouse in Lagos.
+Eight times we’ve lost everything.

 Every purchase has been an adventure and an education.